schochastics/snahelper/README.md

 Highlight an igraph object in your script and selcet the `Componentlayouter` from the RStudio addin menu.
 Components are added by clicking on the canvas and can be resized/rotated and re-positioned using the buttons at the bottom.
+The final layout is stored as x and y coordinates in the igraph object.

 ## Installation